Citytv: Ownership changes

+Transformation into a television network

 The Jim Pattison Group announced in July 2009 that its three television stations in western Canada (CKPG-TV, CFJC-TV, and CHAT-TV), formerly affiliated with E!, would join Citytv starting on September 1, 2009.
 These stations do not carry the Citytv branding; instead, the stations continue to use the same branding and logos they used as affiliates of the E! system.
 The Pattison-owned Citytv affiliates produce local newscasts, but do not produce their own versions of Breakfast Television nor title their midday and evening newscasts under the CityNews brand like the Citytv owned-and-operated stations do.
 Through a long-term affiliation renewal agreement on May 3, 2012, the Pattison stations began to carry 90% of Citytv's primetime programming and the majority of its morning and daytime programming from the programming grid of CKVU-DT, including simulcasts of the Vancouver edition of Breakfast Television.
 Unlike CKVU, the Pattison stations continue to produce midday and evening local newscasts.

 Meanwhile, on December 20, 2011, Bluepoint Investment Corporation announced an affiliation agreement with Rogers Communications to air Citytv programming on the Saskatchewan Communications Network (SCN) from 3 p.m.-6 a.m.
 CT daily, beginning on January 2, 2012.
 This program block followed the national program grid of Citytv and was known on-air as "Citytv on SCN".
 Shortly after, on January 17, 2012, Rogers announced its intent to acquire SCN from Bluepoint.
 The deal gave the Citytv system stations in all provinces west of Quebec and south of the federal territories of Northern Canada.
 The sale was approved in late June 2012 by the CRTC and Rogers relaunched SCN as Citytv Saskatchewan on July 1.
 Rogers plans to invest in the station's infrastructure, and also launch a high definition feed.

-In Montreal, Rogers announced its intent to acquire multicultural station CJNT-DT from Toronto-based Channel Zero on May 3, 2012 and announced an affiliation agreement with the station, effective June 4, 2012.
+In Montreal, Rogers announced its intent to acquire multicultural station CJNT-DT from Toronto-based Channel Zero on May 3, 2012, and announced an affiliation agreement with the station, effective June 4, 2012.
 This gave Citytv stations in all provinces west of Atlantic Canada as well as the system's first television station located east of the Greater Toronto Area.
-On December 20, 2012, the CRTC approved the acquisition of CJNT and Rogers' request to convert the station from multicultural to a conventional English-language station.
+On December 20, 2012, the CRTC approved the acquisition of CJNT and Rogers's request to convert the station from multicultural to a conventional English-language station.
 The station began carrying the full Citytv schedule on February 4, 2013, turning Citytv from a television system into a full-fledged network.
 Rogers will produce 15.5 hours of local programming a week for CJNT (including a local edition of Breakfast Television), and agreed to contribute funding and programming to a new independent multicultural station in Montreal.